Anonymous

 DESCRIPTION: SOLD

-Scarce Portugese chart of the Port of Goa, on the southwest coast of India. which was under Portugese rule from 1510 to 1961.
+Scarce Portuguese chart of the Port of Goa, on the southwest coast of India. which was under Portuguese rule from 1510 to 1961.
 By Antonio Lopes da Costa Almeida (1784-1859), barão de Reboredo.
 Among his many credits Antonio da Costa Almeida was associated with the Academy of Guardas-Marinhas and the Naval Artillery.

 The most interesting portion on this lithographed antique chart are the eight charming and naïve elevation views placed at the top of the print.
 These views include: Vistas das casas das Freiras, Vistas das casas de D. Joanna, and Vista das cruz du Betim.